Othello1111/bitcore-node/docs/services.md

 # Services
-Bitcore Node has a service module system that can start up additional services that can include additional:
+Bcore Node has a service module system that can start up additional services that can include additional:
 - Blockchain indexes (e.g. querying balances for addresses)
 - API methods
 - HTTP routes
 - Event types to publish and subscribe

-The `viacore-node.json` file describes which services will load for a node:
+The `bcore-node.json` file describes which services will load for a node:

 ```json
 {